twardokus/v2verifier/README.md

 Check out our [YouTube page](https://www.youtube.com/channel/UC5lY5D4KYgfKu3FXtfjHP7A) for some of our past projects and publications that made use of V2Verifier!

-Developed and maintained in the Wireless and IoT Security and Privacy (WISP) lab at Rochester Institute of Technology's [Global
+V2Verifier is developed and maintained in the Wireless and IoT Security and Privacy (WISP) lab at Rochester Institute of Technology's [Global
 Cybersecurity Institute](https://rit.edu/cybersecurity).

 ### Citing V2Verifier